 The purpose of the LRC’s Candidate Attorney Programme is to train graduates in the field of public interest litigation and constitutional law.
-The CA programme is for two years.
+The CA program is for two years.

-The LRC does not provide training in criminal or family matters, except as it relates to women and children’s rights.
-We invite applications from suitably qualified law graduates and those in their final year of their LLB degree for positions in our various Regional Offices (Durban, Johannesburg, Grahamstown or Cape Town), commencing 1 January every year.
+The LRC does not provide training in criminal or family matters, except as it relates to women’s and children’s rights.
+We invite applications from suitably qualified law graduates and those in the final year of their LLB degree for positions in our various Regional Offices (Durban, Johannesburg, Grahamstown, or Cape Town), commencing 1 January every year.

-Articles must be in possession of a valid driver’s licence, have good writing and reporting skills and a background or interest in public interest law.
+Articles must be in possession of a valid driver’s license, have good writing and reporting skills, and a background or interest in public interest law.
 Sound academic results are essential.
 The Legal Resources Centre is an employment equity and affirmative action employer.